-Lesson Title: Exterior angles of quadrilaterals Theme: Geometry Lesson Number: M2-L059 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the measurement of exterior angles of quadrilaterals.
-Preparation Draw the diagram in Opening on the board.
+Lesson Title: Exterior angles of Theme: Geometry quadrilaterals Lesson Number: M2-L059 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to calculate the measurement of exterior angles of quadrilaterals.
+Preparation Draw the diag board. ram in Opening on the